 Translated and with an Afterword by James Raeside

-The other two stories are set in the postwar world of black marketeers and bombsites, but they too concern young men whose universal anxieties about sexual desires and their place in the world are overshadowed by memories of the brutality of war.
+Dark and haunting stories of young men whose universal desires and anxieties are overshadowed by memories of the brutality of war